shampletov-no/EPCboot/README.md

 on Windows - use CMake-gui for Windows and create project for Microsoft Visual Studio 2013.
 Open the project.
 Correct project properties:

-`PROJECT-> EPCbootloaderProperties-> Configurations Properties-> Linker-> General-> Additional Library Directories`: add the path $ (SolutionDir) Debug to debug (Debug) Build Project option.
+`PROJECT-> EPCbootloaderProperties-> Configurations Properties-> Linker-> General-> Additional Library Directories`

+add the path $ (SolutionDir) Debug to debug (Debug) Build Project option.
 Start the building.
 The building will fail:

-`Error 1 error LNK1181: can not open input file 'EPCboot.lib' LINK EPCbootLoader`.
+`Error 1 error LNK1181: can not open input file 'EPCboot.lib' LINK EPCbootLoader`

 Repeat the building, it succeeds.

-For the working (Release) version of the draft building - in `PROJECT-> EPCbootloaderProperties-> Configurations Properties-> Linker-> General-> Additional Library Directories` add the path $ (SolutionDir) Release.
+For the working (Release) version of the draft building - in

+`PROJECT-> EPCbootloaderProperties-> Configurations Properties-> Linker-> General-> Additional Library Directories`

+add the path $ (SolutionDir) Release.
 Start the building.
 The building will fail:

-`Error 1 error LNK1181: can not open input file 'EPCboot.lib' LINK EPCbootLoader`.
+`Error 1 error LNK1181: can not open input file 'EPCboot.lib' LINK EPCbootLoader`

 Repeat the building, it succeeds.

 *For using this program on Windows computers you need to place EPCboot.dll and uploader.exe in the same directory.*